 As a free-lancer, I spent a lot of time googling ways to have a more energy-efficient home and lifestyle and the deeper I got into it, the more opportunity I saw.
 I began reaching out to fellow freelancers, friends, neighbors, family members to suggest simple energy-saving ways to design a home and life.

 And suddenly, I found a new passion.

-I started by simply following along with webinars promoted and hosted by Energy Management Association.
+I started by simply following along with webinars.
 After a year or so, I decided to get certified so that I Could continually improve energy performance in my own practice.
 The scope of this certification is far broader than just my practice as it follows consensus guidelines established by the United States Department of Energy.
 While I only needed this to have a simple little home office, I suddenly found myself able to plan effective energy management, manage energy information, implement energy management programs, manage associated budget and finances, and implement energy efficient projects.

 So here I am – an artist by hobby and an Energy Management Consultant for small business and NGOs in my city.
 I recently got a bid to consult for a major American tech company that I’m not allowed to write on my blog just yet.
 And I have found that despite years of thinking I’m an artist with no corporate agenda, helping major companies function more responsibly helps the world run better.

 All that to say – if you’re looking for a consultant for an energy management program, project, or office, no matter how big or small, I may be able to help out.
 I’ll do so respectfully, responsibly, and with your best interest in mind RIGHT behind the best interest of the world at large.